brhillman/dissertation/source/04_subgrid2.md

 and it has been recognized that subgrid-scale variability, including cloud and precipitation occurrence overlap and condensate amount, effect many important processes in large-scale models, and some researchers are trying to develop explicit subgrid treatments for GCMS.
-This includes so-called “statistical” or “assumed probability distribution” schemes, which predict the evolution of not only the mean, but also the probability distribution of total water (and hence the cloud and precipitation condensate) within each grid-box [e.g.;@tompkins_2002].
+This includes so-called "statistical" or "assumed probability distribution" schemes, which predict the evolution of not only the mean, but also the probability distribution of total water (and hence the cloud and precipitation condensate) within each grid-box [e.g.;@tompkins_2002].
 There has been growing interest in using these schemes in